 Unfortunately, the couple went unmissed for two entire weeks.
 Finally workers from the office building next door noticed a strange smell coming from the house and reported it.
 When representatives from the Board of Health and workers from the gas company broke open the door, they discovered a cloud of noxious fumes and the two horribly decayed bodies.

 The Judd-White house was reportedly extremely haunted with lights, sounds, screams, and the sound of a woman begging for her life coming from the abandoned house.
 Ten years later, the house was purchased by the local phone company and torn down.
 The Michigan Bell Telephone Company offices replaced the building in 1924.

 Ever since the new building was built, residents of Grand Rapids started reporting receiving odd phone calls late at night.
 When the calls were eventually traced, they were found to originate from within the phone company office building.

 Michigan is also home to many haunted cemeteries.

-- Butler Cemetery, Westland: Visitors to Westland's Butler Cemetery (also known as William Among Cemetery) report seeing an apparition of a lady in white here.
+Visitors to Westland's Butler Cemetery (also known as William Ganong Cemetery) report seeing an apparition of a lady in white here.

-If you're interested in visiting some of the notorious haunted places in Michigan, check the Michigan Paranormal Research Association for more locations and places you can visit.
-Keep in mind that many locations are not open to the public, but you can still walk around the area and speak to local residents about what they may have seen or heard.
+Michigan is a state filled with history and hauntings.
+Many are open to exploration.
+However, keep in mind many locations are not open to the public, but you can still walk around the area and speak to local residents about what they may have seen or heard.